Accountability for Pornography Use – Does it Help?

 - Having opportunities to bounce ideas off someone when you feel completely stuck

 While you might be having trouble with pornography use that you wish to stop, you were never meant to be alone in your struggle.
-Hopefully these tips for finding accountability are helpful to you, and if you need any further assistance, a therapist at the Center for Integrative Change is here for you.
+Hopefully, these tips for finding accountability will be helpful to you, and if you need any further assistance, a therapist at the Center for Integrative Change will be here for you.

 About the Author